floticerus/ten.js/README.md

 1. `var`

 Returns true if the argument is an object.
+Returns false for numeric arrays.
 > ```
 > var obj={foo:"bar"};
 > if (ten.isObject(obj)) {